leoho0722/docs-repo/docs/Writerside/topics/NVIDIA GPU/Using-NVIDIA-GPU-Resources.md

-# Using NVIDIA GPU Resources on Kubernetes
+# Using NVIDIA GPU Resources

 **Table of Contents**